Northstrix/entry-assignment-for-cyberia/README.md

 As the name says

 ## Highlights
- - Localization support for English, Hebrew, and Russian
+ - English, Hebrew, and Russian localizations

  - Responsive navbar optimized for desktop and mobile